aldryn/aldryn-boilerplate-bootstrap3/docs/contribution/index.rst

 .. admonition:: Guidelines
     :class: `important`

-    - Always start paths with a ``/`` and leave the trailing slash
+    - Always start paths with a ``/`` and leave the trailing slash.
-    - Leave two spaces before a title
+    - Leave two spaces before a title.
-    - Write "django", "django CMS" or "Aldryn"
+    - Write "django", "django CMS" or "Aldryn".
-    - Write names properly: SASS, Bootstrap, JavaScript instead of sass, bootstrap and javascript
+    - Write names properly: Sass, Bootstrap, JavaScript instead of sass (or SASS), bootstrap and javascript.

 Pull Requests